 Program Flyer Templates

-The Program Flyer Templates can be modified to promote curriculum specific to your UC CalFresh County Program.
+The Program Flyer Templates can be modified to promote curriculum specific to your CalFresh Healthy Living, University of California County Program.
 Each flyer has a brief description of the available curricula for the specific target audience.
 These flyers can be tailored with the counties name and contact information to distribute to current or potential agencies.

 Curriculum Flyer Templates

 The Curriculum Flyer Templates have specific information and descriptions of the curriculum including but not limited to participant quotes, content, objectives and common core standards addressed for the youth curriculum, as well as evaluation and research information about the curriculum.
 These flyers can also be tailored with county specific contact information.

 - CalFresh Healthy Living, University of California Approved Curricula List (Under Revision, will be reposted soon)

 - (Use this list with your current programming and when drafting your 2020-2022 Integrated Work Plan.)